exercism/gleam/exercises/concept/weather-ranking/.docs/instructions.md

 ## 1. Convert Fahrenheit to Celsius

-Define a the `fahrenheit_to_celsius` function that takes a temperature in Fahrenheit as an argument and returns the temperature in Celsius.
+Define the `fahrenheit_to_celsius` function that takes a temperature in Fahrenheit as an argument and returns the temperature in Celsius.

 To convert Fahrenheit to Celsius subtract 32 from the Fahrenheit value, and then divide the result by 1.8.